top of page

 What about the other kids.png

-The Dyslexia Bill is Law!
+The Dyslexia Bill is being implemented!

 Read the legislation here: